Want the Maximum Social Security Check in 2026? Here's What You Need to Do Now

 Although there are no shortcuts to the maximum benefit, here are several tips for getting the most out of your Social Security.

-Wouldn’t it be nice if only you could wave a magic wand and earn a higher wage?
-Absolutely.
-That’s because your retirement benefit depends primarily on your lifetime earnings.
-But there is an earnings cap imposed by Social Security, so any money above that amount won’t affect your future benefits.
-In 2024, the maximum earnings subject to Social Security tax is $168,600.
+In 2024, the maximum earnings subject to Social Security tax was $168,600.
 In 2025, that number jumps to $176,100.
-That’s a $7,500 increase over 2024.
+That’s a $7,500 increase year-to-year.
 So even if you make over one million in wages in 2025, Social Security will still only consider your annual taxable maximum income of $176,100.

-Working longer increases your benefits
+Work longer to increase your benefits

 Social Security uses your 35 highest-earning years to calculate your monthly benefit.
 To qualify for a benefit at all, you will need to work the equivalent of ten years of full-time work.
 However, you’ll get the biggest benefit if you work for at least 35 years.
 That means, if you only work for 28 years, Social Security will use your 28 years of earnings (plus seven zeros, adding up to 35) to calculate your benefit.
 If you work more than 35 years, Social Security will take your 35 highest-earning years to calculate your benefit, meaning a higher Social Security check.

-Wait to claim your benefits
+Wait to claim your benefits as long as possible

 Delaying your Social Security benefit for as long as possible is one of the best ways to maximize your payments.
 Full retirement age (FRA) is the age when you qualify for 100% of your Social Security benefit.